AI, Lyme Science Blog

 “We propose that a positive C6 EIA with negative immunoblot, especially in patients with fever several weeks after a tick bite, warrants further testing for B. miyamotoi.

-Testing for the glycerophosphodiester phosphodiesterase (GlpQ) gene may be helpful in detecting B. miyamotoi infection.
+Testing for the glycerophosphodiester phosphodiesterase (GlpQ) gene may be helpful as a Borrelia miyamotoi test option for detecting infection.

 “Our results demonstrate that cross-reactive antibodies against the C6 peptide regularly occur in patients with [Borrelia miyamotoi disease],” writes Koetsveld.